bismuthfoundation/Bismuth-FAQ/Hypernodes/Node_update.md

 ```
 This means you have 2 node installs, '/root/Bismuth' and '/root/Bismuth-4.2.7' and a single hypernode install at /root/hypernode.
 Regular install as done by the auto install script, and recommended dir architecture, is /root/Bismuth.
-Delete the extra node installs (make sur you backup what could be needed).
+Delete the extra node installs (make sure you backup what could be needed).
 Here, for instance: `rm -rd /root/Bismuth-4.2.7`
 Then restart the update script.